thunsaker/thunsaker.github.io/_drafts/soup-diet.md

 **APK Size**: <span class="apk_text">Unknown</span>

 ##Conclusion
 You should definitely attempt to clean up any code/resources that you aren't using in your apps.
-I saved a grand total of 1MB+ doesn't seem like much, but considering the relatively little effort that it required, well worth it.
+I saved ~1MB, doesn't seem like much, but considering the relatively small effort (excluding ProGuard) that it required, well worth it.
 Maybe you will have better luck with ProGuard than I did.
 Happy dieting.

 [cyril]: http://cyrilmottier.com/about/
 [apk-diet]: http://cyrilmottier.com/2014/08/26/putting-your-apks-on-diet/